getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 -   `server:web-8`
 -   `example error`

-The first two are standard search tokens, both using reserved keywords.
-The third is pointing to a custom tag sent by the SDK.
-The fourth is passed as part of the issue search query (which uses a `CONTAINS` match).
+`is:resolved` and `user.username:"Jane Doe"` are standard search tokens because both use reserved keywords. `server:web-8` is pointing to a custom tag sent by the Sentry SDK. `example error` is passed as part of the issue search query (which uses a CONTAINS match).

 ### Advanced